Amalfi Coast in First Class

 When you arrive in Munich, make your way to the Eurostars Book Hotel (or similar) close to the station, where you have an overnight stay.

-Perhaps have a morning walk around the centre of Munich today before returning to the station for your homeward journey via Frankfurt and Brussels.
+Leave your hotel after breakfast this morning and return to the station for your homeward journey via Frankfurt and Brussels.
 You’ll arrive back into London St Pancras at around 8pm this evening.

 Typical hotels on this itinerary